-The 19 ski resorts combined take at least two days to cover.
-Thankfully, they offer a single lift pass for a full-day for 5,000 yen.
-Use it for all 52 lifts, gondolas, and ropeways.
-You also have to pay a small 500-yen deposit, but you get it back when you return your IC card lift pass.
-A half-day pass costs 4,200 yen and some resorts also offer night passes.
+The 18 ski resorts combined take at least two days to cover.
+Thankfully, they offer a single lift pass for a full-day for ¥5,000 .
+You can use it for all 51 lifts, gondolas and ropeways.
+You also have to pay a small ¥500 deposit, but you get it back when you return your IC card lift pass.

 The northernmost resort, it has excellent snow quality.
 It is best for intermediate/advanced-level skiers and snowboarders and isn’t too crowded.

 Yakebitaiyama neighbors Okushiga Kogen.
 It boasts well-developed lift infrastructure and runs for all ability levels.
-Yakebi and Higashitateyama (located in central Shiga Kogen), were the resorts that hosted events in Nagano’s Olympics.
+Yakebi and Higashitateyama (located in central Shiga Kogen) were resorts that hosted events in Nagano’s Olympics.

 This is actually two resorts: Ichinose Family and Ichinose Diamond Ski Fields.
-Together, they make up a major area for accommodations and what little nightlife you can find in Shiga Kogen.
+Together, they make up a key area for accommodations (pro tip: Villa Ichinose is an affordable option here) and what little nightlife you can find in Shiga Kogen.
 A small area called Ichinose Yamanokami connects the two of them, and the various runs make it good for all levels.

-1 Day Tour: Snow Monkeys & Snow Fun in Shiga Kogen: This 1-day tour from Nagano is for those who want to go to Shiga Kogen and get a lot done.
+One-day tour: Snow Monkeys & Snow Fun in Shiga Kogen: This quick tour from Nagano is for those who want to go to Shiga Kogen and get a lot done.
 The morning involves visiting Jigokudani Park.
-After an included lunch, you get some time on Shiga Kogen’s slopes and a chance to enjoy the view from further up the mountain.
-It’s an action-packed day starting at ¥17,800.
+After lunch (included), you get some time on Shiga Kogen’s slopes and a chance to enjoy the view from further up the mountain.
+It’s an action-packed day starting at ¥17,800 per person.

 Watch this next

 Our guide to prepay SIM cards, wifi routers, cafe wifi and other places to quickly find wifi whilst visiting Japan.